relf/egobox/README.md

 Rust toolbox for Efficient Global Optimization algorithms inspired from [SMT](https://github.com/SMTorg/smt).

+`egobox` is twofold:
+1. for developers: [a set of Rust libraries](#the-rust-libraries) required to implement and EGO-like algorithm or to be used independently,
+2. for end-users: [a Python module](#the-python-optimizer-egor), the Python binding of the implemented EGO-like optimizer, named `Egor`.

+## The Rust libraries

-`egobox` consists of the following sub-packages.
+`egobox` Rust libraries consists of the following sub-packages.

 | Name         | Version                                                                                         | Documentation                                                               | Description                                                                     |
 | :----------- | :---------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------- | :------------------------------------------------------------------------------ |